-Personal Assistant: Helen Sellars T: 0207 993 2373 F: 01582 647 901 E E: helen@davidgordonortho.com Ankle Microfracture - Patient Rehabilitation Guide What Operation has been Performed?
+Ankle Microfracture - Patient Rehabilitation Guide What Operation has been Performed?

 A key hole operation using 2 small cuts has been performed (arthroscopy).
 This allows a small telescope and instruments to be placed inside the ankle.
 The damaged and loose articular cartilage (and bone) on the end of the bone has been removed.
 This leaves a defect with exposed bone.
 A cartilage stimulating procedure (microfracture) has been performed to encourage the body to cover the exposed bone with scar tissue.
 By penetrating the bone with a sharp instrument (a pick), cells arising from the bone marrow migrate over the defect and lay down scar tissue (not new cartilage), covering the exposed bone and so relieving pain.
 This has been performed arthroscopically (key hole) as a day case (no overnight stay).
-You will wake up with a rigid boot on.
+You will wake up with a below knee plaster on.
 Going Home After Surgery Once you have eaten, passed water and are deemed safe on crutches by a physiotherapist or nurse, you may go home.
 This is normally after 2-4 hours after surgery.
 Someone will need to pick you up.
-For the first 2 weeks, no weight should be placed through the leg.
+For the first 2 weeks, no weight should be placed through the plaster.
 You will need 2 crutches for this period.
 Day of the Operation at Home You may experience some discomfort and should take pain killers, such as Codeine with Diclofenac.
 These should be taken regularly (3-4 times/day) especially before physiotherapy or exercise sessions.
-Leg Elevation and Boot Care Elevate the ankle at the level of the chest, for 23 hours a day for 7 days (for pain relief, swelling and wound healing).
-Place 2 pillows under your mattress for elevation when sleeping.
-Keep the boot dry.
-You may use a 'cast / bandage protector for bathing', available on-line Eg. LimbO , Bloccs Bandage and the Dressing - After 48 hours After 48 hours, take your leg out of the boot, remove the white bandage (and gauze underneath) yourself.
-2 dressings will remain underneath - leave these on.
-There may be some blood staining on the dressing, this is normal.
-Place the leg back in the boot.
-Do not remove the boot until you have seen Mr Gordon at 2 weeks after the operation.
+You can place ice (or frozen vegetables) on the ankle over the plaster for 10 minutes in every hour.
+Leg Elevation and Plaster Care Elevate the ankle at the level of the chest, for 23 hours a day for 7 days (for pain relief, swelling and wound healing).
+Sleep with the foot on 2 pillows.
+Keep the plaster dry.
+Limbo waterproof cast protectors may be used to shower while keeping the plaster dry.
 Rehabilitation Aims The aim of rehabilitation is early joint motion, maintaining muscle strength and protection of the healing cartilage defect.
 There are different rehabilitation protocols in existence, as unfortunately, it is not known how best to rehabilitate from this type of surgery.
 Scientific studies are on-going.
 Mr Gordon uses the best available scientific evidence to formulate the right rehabilitation programme for you.
 Ankle Microfracture - Patient Rehabilitation Guide Accelerated Rehabilitation Traditional rehabilitation regimes prevent full weight bearing for up to 8 weeks.
 The latest scientific evidence suggests this is not necessary.
-After 2 weeks, the boot can be removed for Rehabilitation Exercises detailed below and physiotherapy, as often as you feel comfortable.
-Dedicated physiotherapy may commence 2 weeks after the operation.
-Accelerated Rehabilitation Protocol First 2 weeks (week 1-2): Weight bearing status: Non weight bearing in boot with 2 crutches (no weight allowed through the leg) After 2 weeks - for a total of 6 weeks (week 3-8): Rigid walking boot can be removed for exercises Weight bearing status: Full weight bearing as tolerated in rigid walking boot.
+Once the temporary plaster is removed after 2 weeks, you will be fitted with a rigid walking boot.
+This should be removed for Rehabilitation Exercises detailed below and physiotherapy, as often as you feel comfortable.
+Dedicated physiotherapy may commence 2 weeks after the operation, once out of plaster and in the boot.
+Accelerated Rehabilitation Protocol First 2 weeks (week 1-2): Weight bearing status: Non weight bearing in plaster with 2 crutches (no weight allowed through the leg) After 2 weeks - for a total of 6 weeks (week 3-8): Plaster removed and rigid walking boot fitted (this is removed for exercises) Weight bearing status: Full weight bearing as tolerated in rigid walking boot.
 Boot removed for sleep.
 Range of Motion: Full range of motion of ankle Activity: Light resistance on static bike (with boot on), start swimming (once wounds have been reviewed by Mr Gordon) After 8 weeks: